-Growth and Drop
+Growth and drop

 The 2015 results defined the growth in incomes of online casinos and the drop in incomes of land-based casinos.

-According to statistical studies of the Center for Gaming Research at the University of Nevada, only within six month (the end of 2014 to the beginning of 2015), revenues of land-based gambling houses fell by 2.17%.
-The total drop in revenue amounted to 11.5% in 2015.
+According to statistical studies of the Center for Gaming Research at the University of Nevada, only within six months (the end of 2014 to the beginning of 2015), revenues of land-based gambling houses fell by 2.17%.
+The total drop in revenue was 11.5% in 2015.

-However, as we can see, the online casino revenues in relation to the land casino revenues are still not very large.
-In 2015, despite the drop, the land-based casinos brought their owners almost €118 billion; the online casino, despite the growth, provided only €7.8 billion.
+However, as we can see, the online casino revenues compared to the land-based casino revenues are still not very large.
+In 2015, despite the drop, the land-based casinos brought their operators almost €118 billion while online casinos, regardless of the growth, provided only €7.8 billion.

 What influences the growth of land-based and online casinos?

 The scope of online casinos is very attractive for investors and players.
-It is less risky, more comfortable and brings the same level of enjoyment.
-Therefore, taking into account the development of Internet and mobile technologies, the online gambling will continue to grow.
+It is less risky, more comfortable, and brings the same level of enjoyment.
+Therefore, taking into account the development of the Internet and mobile technologies, online gambling will continue to grow.